-Section 1.5.2-4 requires processing aids that are foods produced using gene technology to be labelled 'genetically modified' in conjunction with the name of that food, where novel DNA and/or novel protein from the processing aid remains present in the final food.
+Section 1.5.2-4 requires processing aids that are, or have as ingredients, foods produced using gene technology to be labelled 'genetically modified' in conjunction with the name of that food, where novel DNA and/or novel protein from the processing aid remains present in the final food.
 The requirement applies to foods for sale that consist of or have as an ingredient, food that is a genetically modified food (GM food).
-The requirements imposed by section 1.5.2-4 generally apply only to foods for retail sale and to foods sold to a caterer, under subsection 1.2.1-8(1) and 1.2.1-9(3), and section 1.2.1-15 respectively.
+The requirements imposed by section 1.5.2-4 apply only to foods for sale prescribed by Divisions 2 to 4 of Standard 1.2.1.